amakhlin/CarND-Behavioral-Cloning-Project/README.md

 ### Data Generation
 At first I attempted to drive the car around the track in training mode using a mouse.
 However, I found it difficult to keep the car on the track let alone execute smooth recovery maneuvers that would be needed for good performance.
 Even using a joystick has proved somewhat difficult so decided to see how far along I can get by using the training set provided by Udacity.
-In order to obtain more turning recovery data I used the technique described in the Nvidia paper that synthesises additional training data from left and right camera images together with steering command augmentation.
+In order to obtain more turning recovery data I used the technique described in the Nvidia paper that synthesizes additional training data from left and right camera images together with steering command augmentation.

 The three camera views from a single frame of the simulation are shown in the figure below.